-When you acquire bitcoin, you know that no government can come in and debase it, censor it, or change it as will.
+When you acquire bitcoin, you know that no government can debase it, censor it, or change it as will.
 Bitcoin is not controlled by any one jursidiction; it is not subject to the wims of politicians.
 Very few currencies can say the same today.

 Software is eating the world.

 11. Software is built in layers

 Software is built in layers.
 Examples: the internet and TCP/IP, or SMTP, the protocol for email.
 We start with small building blocks that are very flexible and non-presriptive, and those are then used to build on top of.
 Bitcoin is the same.
 Certain properties are fundamental for the base layer to create a foundation for everything else to work on top of.